epam/edp-install/docs/headlamp-user-guide/add-application.md

     !!! note
         The **Select Build Tool** field disposes of the default tools and can be changed in accordance with the selected code language.

+    !!! note
+        Tekton pipelines offer built-in support for Java Maven Multi-Module projects.
+These pipelines are capable of recognizing Java deployable modules based on the information in the **pom.xml** file and performing relevant deployment actions.
+It's important to note that although the Dockerfile is typically located in the root directory, Kaniko, the tool used for building container images, uses the targets folder within the deployable module's context.
+For a clear illustration of a Multi-Module project structure, please refer to this [example](https://github.com/epmd-edp/java-maven-java17-multimodule.git) on GitHub, which showcases a commonly used structure for Java Maven Multi-Module projects.

 * **Import project** - allows configuring a replication from the Git server.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as */epmd-edp/examples/basic/edp-auto-tests-simple-example*.